 First-year students are required to complete an Earlham Seminar I and II.
-In addition, all students must complete a designated Writing Intensive course within their academic major for .
+In addition, all students must complete a designated Writing Intensive course within their academic major.

 Earlham Seminar (ES) courses teach first-year students general methods of interpretation in reading, writing and classroom discussion that provide a basis for skills they will continue to develop throughout their college career at Earlham and throughout their lives.
 The Earlham Seminar will also engage first-year students in exploring a topic of interest in an intimate, challenging and collaborative learning environment.
 These seminars introduce students to successful participation in a learning community and encourage new ways to engage and understand the world.
 Earlham Seminars share many of these distinctive characteristics:

-- Investigation of a topic and a set of related questions, using multiple ways of knowing, in order to exam intentionally how knowledge is constructed.
+- Investigation of a topic and a set of related questions, using multiple ways of knowing, in order to examine intentionally how knowledge is constructed.